dano/vertx-zeromq/README.md

 vertx-zeromq
 ===========

 A ZeroMQ Event Bus bridge for Vert.x.
-This project started as a Vert.x 3.x port of Dean Pehrsson-Chapman's Vert.x 2.x-only [vert-zeromq project](https://github.com/p14n/vert-zeromq), though the coe has since been refactored significantly.
+This project started as a Vert.x 3.x port of Dean Pehrsson-Chapman's Vert.x 2.x-only [vert-zeromq project](https://github.com/p14n/vert-zeromq), though the code has since been refactored significantly.

 The ZeroMQ bridge enables you to remotely call a handler on the Vert.x Event Bus using a ZeroMQ socket, receive replies, and reply back.
 It also allows you to register a ZeroMQ socket as a Vert.x Event Bus handler, receive calls to that Event Bus address on the ZeroMQ socket, and reply back.